mkudsi/ActiveStandbySingletonPod/README.md

 Since labels and annotations apply to the entire POD and not to containers within it, I am using environment variable to mark containers as critical or non-critical.
 The env variable "pwcriticality" with a value "critical" determines a critical container.

+An Internal Controller (ICR) POD will monitor the POD events happening in the cluster and do the label changes, pod deletion etc as mentioned above.
+A standby ICR pod will be created and it will take over the ICR funtionality if the active ICR pod dies.

 Replicaset: